DesignedByUs-org/dbu-design-corps-template/README.md

 If you haven't already, clone the repo and open it in your code editor.

-On lines 16 and 17 of the `gatsby-config.js` file, replace `process.env.WWD_TWITTER_CONSUMER_KEY` with the consumer key from the "Keys and tokens" page of your app's developer dashboard.
+On lines 16 and 17 of the `gatsby-config.js` file, replace `process.env.DBU_TWITTER_CONSUMER_KEY` with the consumer key from the "Keys and tokens" page of your app's developer dashboard.

 Generate a bearer token by running this command in your terminal, replacing the variables with your consumer key and secret information.